-The hotel also offers an award-winning spa embracing the healing culture of the Pacific, a wide range of water sports, including outrigger canoe rides, surfing, snorkeling, sailing or you can just take in Waikiki’s world-famous beach culture.
+The hotel also offers an award-winning spa embracing the Pacific’s healing culture, a wide range of water sports, including outrigger canoe rides, surfing, snorkeling, sailing, or you can just take in Waikiki’s world-famous beach culture.
 For families traveling with children, a kids’ program is also provided during the summer months and at Christmas.

-The freshwater pool with its beautiful glass mosaic tiles designed as a rare orchid provides one of the most relaxing places for a swim in Waikiki.
+With its beautiful glass mosaic tiles designed as a rare orchid, the freshwater pool provides one of the most relaxing places for a swim in Waikiki.

 At the Halekulani, you can enjoy the pool and the grounds, but not sunbathing on the beach as the hotel simply does not have much of a beach.
 On the bright side, you can take up free surf lessons here and paddle out to sea.
 It’s a great place to start this exciting sport!

 2. Royal Hawaiian, a Luxury Collection Resort, Waikiki

 For any avid Bonvoy points collectors or spenders, this hotel, which is also part of the Marriott and Sheraton SPG group, is undoubtedly a fantastic choice!
 In fact, this hotel is one of three great beachfront Starwood properties, and if you are looking for chain hotels, there is also a well located Hyatt Regency with a club lounge in Waikiki, as outlined below.